The elections in the Maharashtra state assembly were held on November 20, 2024, and the assembly schedule will end on November 26, 2024.

 State overview

 The state of Maharashtra is situated in the western region of India.
-It is bordered by the Arabian Sea to its left.
+The Arabian Sea borders it to its left.
 It is the second most populous state in India after Uttar Pradesh.
-Moreover, it ranks third in India among all the states when it comes to area covered.
+Moreover, it ranks third in India among all the states in terms of area covered.
 Maharashtra is also among the wealthiest states in the country.
-Its share of India's GDP is 14.95% making it one of the richest states in India.
+Its share of India's GDP is 13.3% making it one of the richest states in India.
 The Legislative Assembly of Maharashtra is the lower house of the bicameral legislature.
-Presently, the election in Maharashtra is done directly by electing 288 members of the Legislative Assembly from the single-seat constituencies and one member is nominated.
+Presently, the election in Maharashtra is done directly by electing 288 members of the Legislative Assembly from the single-seat constituencies, and one member is nominated.

 Maharashtra Vidhan Sabha constituencies

 The number of constituencies in 1960 in the Maharashtra Vidhan Sabha was 264.
-Out of which 33 constituencies were reserved for the candidates belonging to the Scheduled castes and 14 were reserved for the candidates belonging to the Scheduled tribes.
-However, in the third Maharashtra Vidhan Sabha (1967-72), the total number of constituencies was increased by 6 to become 270 members in the assembly.
-According to the new arrangement, 15 constituencies were reserved for the candidates belonging to the scheduled castes and 16 were reserved for the candidates belonging to the scheduled tribes.
-Currently, out of the 288 constituencies, 29 constituencies are reserved for the candidates belonging to the scheduled castes and 25 are reserved for the candidates belonging to the scheduled tribes.
+Out of which 33 constituencies were reserved for the candidates from the scheduled castes and 14 were reserved for the candidates from the scheduled tribes.
+However, in the third Maharashtra Vidhan Sabha (1967–72), the total number of constituencies was increased by 6 to become 270 members in the assembly.
+According to the new arrangement, 15 constituencies were reserved for the candidates of the scheduled castes and 16 for the candidates of the scheduled tribes.
+Currently, out of the 288 constituencies, 29 are reserved for candidates from the scheduled castes (SC), and 25 are reserved for candidates from the scheduled tribes (SC).

 Maharashtra Election background